macos86/OpenCore-Post-Install/universal/pm.md

 Ivy Bridge and Ivy Bridge-E note: Apple dropped support for XCPM back in macOS Sierra, so XCPM is only supported between 10.8.5 and 10.11.6.
 Newer OSes will require the [ssdtPRgen method](../universal/pm.md#sandy-and-ivy-bridge-power-management)

-* To enabled XCPM in older OSes(ie. 10.11 and older), simply add `-xcpm` to your boot-args
+* To enabled XCPM in older OSes(ie. 10.11 and older), simply add `-xcpm` to your Argomenti di avvio

 To start, grab [IORegistryExplorer](https://github.com/khronokernel/IORegistryClone/blob/master/ioreg-302.zip) and look for `AppleACPICPU`(note if you use search, it won't show the children so clear your search once you've found the entry):